 The third benefit would be to replace the evaporative cooling system with a fin-fan, and turn the plant into a “Zero Water Consumption” facility.
 This would raise the condensing temperature in the absorbent regeneration section to 50C, and that twenty degree increase would be felt all the way back to the first effect, raising its boiling temperature from 190C to 210C.
 The process evaporator however would be totally unaffected, and would continue to operate at 40C.

 Zero water consumption is possible for any distillation process that can use direct dry cooling instead of evaporative cooling towers.
 Cooling towers, however, are more common partly because their capital cost is lower and partly because many processes cannot operate at the higher temperatures that direct dry cooling demands.
-A pass-through distillation plant overcomes these drawbacks. iphone 8 case name By virtue of using half the energy of a conventional plant, the capital cost premium of fin-fans is offset (a small fin-fan may even be cheaper than a large cooling tower).
+A pass-through distillation plant overcomes these drawbacks.
+By virtue of using half the energy of a conventional plant, the capital cost premium of fin-fans is offset (a small fin-fan may even be cheaper than a large cooling tower).

 A PDT plant can be configured to use “fin fan” cooling while reducing (rather than increasing) the temperatures seen by delicate process fluids.